 At the heart of the scientific approach is the notion that a cultural object, e.g., a painting, is a physical entity comprising materials with different physical properties and different responses to environmental stresses presented by light, heat, and water.
 In support of this outlook, in-class lectures and discussions will focus on the basic concepts of color, optics, mechanics, composite structures, and response of the object to environmental stress, and we will visit Bay Area museums to see how artists employ their techniques.
 The hands-on studio experience is designed to increase students’ confidence and develop their appreciation of differences in materials.
 It is not necessary to have any artistic training, only a willingness to experiment.
 The in-class studio projects will include working with line and shadow; pigments and binders; substrates and writing and hand-made paper.
 Students will prepare one essay on a student-selected topic involving the intersection of art and science.
 Finally, they will complete a project related to one of the thematic areas covered in the hands-on studio sessions and make a final oral presentation describing their project.

-Update!
-Way-CE certification has just been received--this course will fulfill the Creative Expression Way as of SoCo 2018 only.
+Way-CE certification--this course will fulfill the Creative Expression Way as of SoCo 2018.
+Ways certification is not retroactive.

 W. M. Keck, Sr. Professor in Engineering and Professor, by court, of Materials Science and Engineering